 - After completing your Entrance Interview, you will be directed to complete the electronic Master Promissory Note (MPN) on the same website.
 The Federal Direct Subsidized and Unsubsidized Loans MPN is a legal document which you sign as a promise to pay back the money you have borrowed.
 You will only have to complete this form once.
 It will be valid for your entire school career, up to ten years.
 When you sign and date your Federal Direct Subsidized and Unsubsidized Loan Master Promissory Note, be sure to use your legal name and date of signing.

 - The Financial Aid Office will receive notification when the Entrance Interview and Master Promissory Note have been completed.
 Both processes must be completed for the Federal Direct Subsidized and Unsubsidized Loans to be certified and disbursed.
-The Department of Education will disburse your funds directly to Delaware Valley College after the first day of class.
+The Department of Education will disburse your funds directly to Delaware Valley University after the first day of class.

 Federal Perkins Loan

 The Perkins Loan is a need-based loan awarded to full-time undergraduates.
 More specifically, at DelVal, these funds are distributed primarily to freshmen and sophomores demonstrating the highest financial need.

 Perkins loans are awarded from a limited source of funding, which is why the dollars are targeted to the students who are not eligible to borrow as much through the Federal Direct Subsidized and Unsubsidized Loan program (freshmen and sophomores).
 Here is some general information about the Perkins Loan: